Information and Resources for Professionals

 - Print in black bold pen or use Arial 18 pt font bold when creating documents or provide an audio version.
 Sometimes the easiest way to give information to a person who can't see print is to leave a message on their voicemail.

 - Guide a person by asking if they would like to hang onto your arm — do not grab them.

 - Do not pet, talk to or otherwise distract a guide dog.

 Where Can I Find a Vision Loss Support Group?

 Vision loss support groups provide the necessary emotional support for a person who is coping with vision loss.
 Many groups also have educational seminars that add to the experience and make the effort of attending worthwhile for group members and their family.

 Second Sense offers a variety of support groups to meet your client's unique needs.
-You can learn about our support groups and our other counseling services.
+You can learn about our support group and our other counseling services.